 Emptiness or Luminosity[edit]

 The binary of luminosity and emptiness represents a fundamental Buddhist debate over using cataphatic or apophatic language—that is, whether one can use positive language to describe reality or whether one must always use the language of negation.
+Can the ultimate reality be pointed out in positive terms or is it merely the absence of what is negated?
 Emptiness theory posits that there is ultimately no permanent or independent nature to any phenomena, be it physical or mental.
-Yet scriptures also teach that the mind itself is naturally luminous, such as in the Perfection of Wisdom, where one reads that "in its essential original nature, thought is transparently luminous."
-In luminosity theory, the stains of saṃsāra do not defile the mind but only cloud its true nature, and enlightenment is simply a revealing of what is already there.
+Yet scriptures, even the Perfection of Wisdom sūtras which highlight the topic of emptiness, teach that the mind itself is "luminous by nature."
+In luminosity theory, the stains of saṃsāra do not defile the mind but only cloud its nature, and enlightenment is simply a revealing of what is already there.
 Luminosity is a key factor in tantra, where a direct experience of the mind's luminosity is a goal.
-In rejecting such affirmative descriptions of mind, teachers such as Haribhadra and Sakya Paṇḍita have reconciled this binary by relegating luminosity to provisional status—language which is used to teach and which is not completely accurate.
-But others such as Vasubandhu and Nāropa maintained that luminosity is the actual characteristic of mind and is therefore not to be regarded as empty.

 What Is Buddha-Nature?[edit]

 Since the notion of tathāgatagarbha wasn't drawn from a single scriptural source nor predicated on the views of a single philosophical school or movement, there is no universally accepted definition of what buddha-nature actually is or is not.
 Rather, there developed many different approaches to this topic based on how buddha-nature was interpreted from a variety of philosophical perspectives.
 Below are some of the major positions taken on buddha-nature and the individuals who supported them.
+Thinkers generally subscribe to more than one position.
+For example, Gyaltsap Je accepts buddha-nature is both a nonimplicative emptiness and a casual potential and Mipam asserts that it is non implicative negation, unity of emptiness and luminosity and latent state of buddhahood.
+Sometimes, a thinker espouses different positions in different writings according to the doxographical context.

 Emptiness That Is a Nonimplicative Negation (without enlightened qualities)